jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/general.md

 It is possible to include different environments for an additional fee.

-## Severity vs. Vulnerabilities
+## Severity vs. vulnerabilities

-The analysis grouping the number of vulnerabilities has the following problems:
+The analysis that groups the number of vulnerabilities has the following problems:

 - Not all the vulnerabilities